maldun/MIA/README.md

     - "history_file":"memories.json" (MIA's memory)

 - Configure expressions.json with expressions and associated .mp4 files
 - Set the emotions and the expressions associated with it in emotion_map.json.
-When the AI provides an emotion the proper video is loaded.
+When the AI provides an emotion the proper video is loaded. **Important** The example should be the minimal set of emotion.
+Don't remove one of them!
 - Some configurations are found in `constants.py` which can be adjusted like textbox settings.
     - CFG_FILE = "setup_cfg.json" (cfg file to use)
     - LOG_FNAME = "mia.log" (log file)